 The future streets hierarchy supports a vision that promotes a shift from the dependency of vehicular use to walking, cycling, and transit.
 The Vision recommends the type of development that supports this multi-modal shift to provide more mobility options for a diverse range of users and demographics.
-Other initiatives such as the City's Active Together Master Plan and The City of Vaughan Transportation Master Plan, The York Region Transportation Master Plan, also seek to establish a modal shift in order to create a healthier pedestrian environment and encourage healthier lifestyles.
+Other initiatives such as the City's Active Together Master Plan and The City of Vaughan Transportation Master Plan, The York Region Transportation Master Plan, also seek to establish a modal shift in order to create more opportunities for non auto-oriented travel, and enhanced pedestrian environment, and encourage healthier lifestyles.